 All students admitted to the LL.M.
-Program must complete 24 credit hours with the minimum GPA for their LL.M. track (see 3.3 above).
+Program must complete 24 credit hours with the minimum GPA for their LL.M. track and satisfy IUPUI Graduate School requirements which may include additional English for Academic Purposes (EAP) courses as determined by IUPUI student entrance exams.

 All students enrolled in the LL.M.
-Program who have not completed a J.D. or LL.M. degree at an ABA-accredited law school must complete the following courses: Introduction to the American Legal System (2 cr.), Contract Law for LL.M.
+Program who have not completed a J.D. or LL.M. degree at an ABA-accredited law school must complete the following courses:

+- Introduction to the American Legal System (2 cr.) - Contract Law for LL.M.
 Students (2 cr.) or Tort Law for LL.M.
-Students (2 cr.), LL.M.
-Legal Writing and Analysis I (1 cr.), and Legal Research for LL.M.
-Students (1 cr.), for a total of 4 required credits.
+Students (2 cr.) - LL.M.
+Legal Writing and Analysis I (1 cr.) - Legal Research for LL.M.
+Students (1 cr.)

+for a total of 6 required credits.
 Additional course requirements are needed to complete each LL.M. track.